Local Historical Collection

 Works Progress Administration Library

 During the Great Depression, 1936, the Federal Works Agency of the Works Progress Administration established project No. 10302 called “W.P.A.
 Library Center, Hampshire Illinois.”

-Library history says that this was located in the community room of Hampshire Township High School, this was the school formerly on N. State St. next to the railroad tracks.
+Library history says that this was located in the community room of Hampshire Township High School, the school formerly on N. State St. next to the railroad tracks.
 One thousand volumes of books were installed and some exchanged at stated intervals with other centers.
-The librarians in order of service were Miss Dorothy Schuld, Mrs. Verne Gates and Mrs. William Klick.
+The librarians, in order of service, were Miss Dorothy Schuld, Mrs. Verne Gates, and Mrs. William Klick.
 Mrs. Palmer was district librarian of the W.P.A.
-The library was in charge of a local committee of which Mrs. George Wilcox was Chairman.
+The library was in charge of a local committee, of which Mrs. George Wilcox was Chairman.

-The the library had become so immensely popular while it was a W.P.A. project that the leading citizens decided to find a way to continue the program.
-The second floor of the town hall would temporarily suit the purpose and it was offered rent-free.
+The library had become so immensely popular while it was a W.P.A. project that the leading citizens decided to find a way to continue the program.
+The second floor of the town hall would temporarily suit the purpose, and it was offered rent-free.